ray-project/ray/doc/source/data/monitoring-your-workload.rst

   etc. You can use this stat to track the time spent in functions you define and how much time optimizing those functions could save.
 * **Memory usage**: The output displays memory usage per block in MiB.
 * **Output stats**: The output includes stats on the number of rows output and size of output in bytes per block.
 The number of output rows per task are also included.
-All of this together gives you insight into how much data is being output at a per block and per task level.
+All of this together gives you insight into how much data Ray Data is outputting at a per block and per task level.
 * **Task Stats**: The output shows the scheduling of tasks to nodes, which allows you to see if you are utilizing all of your nodes as expected.